 To see previous disaster declarations and executive orders, scroll down to the Private Businesses section.

 Keller Mayor Pat McGrail declared a local disaster due to public health emergency, effective for 7 days, on March 16.
 The Keller City Council approved an extension of that declaration for 90 days at their meeting March 17.

 |Keller Senior Activities Center||

-CLOSED.
-All extended trips are also canceled through April 30.
+CLOSED for now.
 City staff is working with area volunteers to meet the needs of seniors who rely on the center for meals.

 |Keller Public Library||

 OPEN with limited capacity.
 Services will also continue through the drive-thru window.
 Adjusted hours: 10 a.m.-6 p.m.
 Monday through Friday, noon-5 p.m.
 Saturday and Sunday.

 OPEN to members only with adjusted hours and restrictions.